top of page

 4. Recite A Mantra or Positive Affirmation

 When you feel highly anxious, one way to soothe is to turn to yourself with kindness and offer some reassurance - or simply state a positive affirmation.
-Here are a few to try out:

-I am safe
+• I am safe

-I am okay
+• I am okay

-I can do this
+• I can do this

-I feel anxious but this is not dangerous.
-I can handle this and it will pass soon.
 While some of these examples might fit, it's fine if they don't.
 I encourage you to make up your own affirmations and phrases that are soothing to you.
 What works best for you may be entirely different than what works for someone else, and that's okay.

 If it's hard to think of any examples of positive self statements, I encourage you to reflect on what you might want (or need) to hear from a support person in your life when you are having a hard time.
 Perhaps something they already tell you that has an impact.
 Another option is to consider what you would say to someone you love if they asked you for support.
 A best friend, partner, or young child are often good places to start.

-5. Root
+5. Root Into the Ground

-A very simple practice that can be incredibly supportive for anxiety is that of rooting into the earth.
+A very simple practice that can be incredibly supportive for anxiety is rooting into the earth.
 All you need to do is drop your attention into your feet and the ground below you.

-If you are standing or sitting, notice the feel of your feet flat on the floor, and you might even want to push into the ground a bit.
+• Notice the feel of your feet flat on the floor - and you might even want to push into the ground a bit.
 Notice all the sensations in your feet that you can.
 Breathe and keep rooting.
-If you are walking, notice each footstep.
-Really feel what it is like to press each foot down onto the ground, one after the other.

 The practice of rooting/grounding in this way enables you to draw your attention away from anxious thoughts or uncomfortable body sensations and connect with an anchor (in this case, your feet), bringing you into the present moment.